Divorce and separation can be emotionally challenging, especially when disputes arise over beloved family pets.

 Instead, the animal will be treated as personal property, and the dispute will be dealt with using the same principles that will apply to ordinary assets such as the family car or furniture.

-The Court does not consider the animal's welfare or needs when allocating it to either one party or the other.
+The court does not consider the animal's welfare or needs when allocating it to either one party or the other.

 For most pets, the financial aspect of looking after them is relatively low.
 Therefore, this won't be a consideration.